 We are living in a time of great spiritual shift on this planet.
 More and more people are awakening, which can be a very jarring and disconcerting experience, but understanding the process can help us navigate it with more ease.
 If you find yourself reading this, it is not by coincidence.
 May the information presented here bring you comfort and understanding on your journey.

 Disclaimer: This information is based on my personal experience, perception, ideas, and current level of consciousness and should, therefore, be considered theory, not fact.
-Always use discernment when ingesting content, including this content.
+Always exercise discernment when consuming content, including this content.

 WHAT IS AWAKENING?

-This article presents the awakening process in stages, but there are countless ways to move through it.
-Some steps may not occur for you, or perhaps you undergo something not listed here.
-You may experience numerous stages simultaneously or cycle within a stage (or two or three) repeatedly or flow through them step-by-step.
+This article presents the awakening process in stages; however, there are countless ways to navigate it.
+Some steps may not apply to you, or you may experience something not listed here.
+You may experience numerous stages simultaneously, cycle within a stage (or two or three) repeatedly, or flow through them step-by-step.
 Everyone's journey is unique, and the complexity of this process is difficult to map.
 What is presented here is a simplified version of my own personal experience.
 Everyone's story will be different.
 I share mine so others may know that they are not alone.

 THE STAGES